William I. Traeger

 William Isham Traeger (February 26, 1880 – January 20, 1935) was an American law enforcement official who served as sheriff of Los Angeles County from 1921 to 1932, and went on to serve one term as a United States Representative from California.
+He was also a college football coach, serving as head football coach at Pomona College in 1902 and the University of Southern California (USC) in 1908.

 Early life

 Traeger was born in Porterville, California, the oldest of five children of Augustus Traeger, a blacksmith who had migrated from Wisconsin in 1872, and his wife Martha Ellen (Dunn) Traeger, who had migrated from Arkansas in 1874.
 William attended elementary and high schools in Porterville, also assisting his father in his trade; Martha Traeger died in 1895.
 Traeger served during the Spanish–American War as a private and corporal in the 6th California Volunteer Infantry from May 11 to December 15, 1898.

 College

-After the war, he studied law at Stanford University, earning his undergraduate degree in 1901.
+After the war, Traeger studied law at Stanford University, earning his undergraduate degree in 1901.
 While there, he starred as a tackle on the football team, kicking a field goal to give Stanford a 5–0 victory over California in the 1900 rivalry game (field goals counted for 5 points until 1904); he was captain of the team that played in the first Rose Bowl Game on January 1, 1902, a game in which he tore his shoulder ligament yet continued to play.